Merchant Aggregators vs. Merchant Accounts

 There are also strict rules in place for how much volume can be processed through a Merchant Account Aggregator.
 If you go over the processing limit, your funds will be put on hold and your account will potentially be shut down.
 If so, you will be required to set up an official merchant account with a direct mind, usually on your own.

 A payment aggregator can also quickly suspend your account at any time.
 Should another business besides yours commit fraud in that portfolio, all accounts in that same portfolio could suffer.

 Also, unlike Merchant Accounts, Merchant Aggregators vs. Merchant Accounts have different fee structures.
-With a traditional Merchant Account,, you might be able to negotiate for better rates and fees depending on your monthly volume, business history or potential for growth.
+With a traditional Merchant Account, you might be able to negotiate merchant service rates and fees depending on your monthly volume, business history, or potential for growth.
 Direct merchant accounts are specifically customized for your specific business model.
-This means your merchant account service provider is much more likely to find ways to lower your fees based on your industry, business model and overall performance.
+This means your merchant account service provider is much more likely to find ways to lower your fees based on your industry, business model, and overall performance.

 Who Should Consider a Traditional Merchant Account?

 If you have a stable business model and a higher transaction volume than approx $5,000.00 per month and would like to customize your fee structure, then you may want to consider a traditional merchant account.
 While you are typically charged a monthly fee, your percentage rate and per transaction fees are lower.

 You will also have access to different tools for your business including, virtual terminals, quickbook integrations, credit card processing equipment, recurring billing, invoicing and extensive reporting.
 Additionally, you will be offered various software plug-ins to assist your business every step of the way.
 Please make sure to ask about these additional services as it could increase your monthly fees.

 How Do I Set Up a Traditional Merchant Account?